H. Stephen Smith

 Professor of Voice

-After completing a B.A. in Political Science from Davidson College, in his home state of North Carolina, Stephen Smith studied voice at the Eastman School of Music in Rochester, New York, completing a Bachelor of Music Degree in Vocal Performance and Literature before continuing on at Eastman to receive a Master of Music Degree and a Performer's Certificate in Opera.
+After the completion of a Bachelor of Arts Degree in Political Science at Davidson College, H. Stephen Smith studied voice at the Eastman School of Music in Rochester, New York, completing a Bachelor of Music Degree in Vocal Performance and Literature before continuing on at Eastman to receive a Master of Music Degree and a Performer’s Certificate in Opera.

-Smith has recorded with Musica Sveciae and Caprice Records, including the roles of Salvatorre in Franz Berwald's ESTRELLA DE SORIA, Atis in Joseph Martin Kraus' PROSERPIN, and Cardinal Rohan in Daniel Börtz's MARIE ANTOINETTE.
-He also appeared as the male lead, Mats, in a full-length, feature film adaptation of Ture Rangström's opera, KRONBRUDEN, which has been viewed by television audiences throughout Scandinavia, Australia, and Germany.
+Smith has recorded with Musica Sveciae and Caprice Records, including the roles of Salvatorre in Franz Berwald’s ESTRELLA DE SORIA, Atis in Joseph Martin Kraus’ PROSERPIN, and Cardinal Rohan in Daniel Börtz’s MARIE ANTOINETTE.
+He also appeared as the male lead, Mats, in a full-length, feature film adaptation of Ture Rängström’s opera, KRONBRUDEN, which has been viewed by television audiences throughout Scandinavia, Australia, and Germany.
+More recently, he served as the featured vocalist on Rocky Streams, a compact disc compilation of the works of Dr. Paul Osterfield, released in 2011 on Albany Records.

-Smith joined the music faculty at Middle Tennessee State University in August of 1998, where he serves as Professor of Voice.
+He joined the music faculty at Middle Tennessee State University in August of 1998, where he serves as Professor of Voice and Assistant Director of the School of Music.
+In addition to his teaching duties at MTSU, Smith remains active as a recitalist, and has appeared as the tenor soloist in numerous oratorio performances.